 3. Modify the height

-For ideal positioning, one should take into account their hip width when picking how high their pillow should be.
-If your hips are wider, you may need a thicker pillow to stay aligned properly.
-Experiment with various heights until you find the one that feels best for you.
+For ideal positioning, one should consider their hip width when picking their pillow's height.
+If one's hips are more expansive, one may need a thicker pillow to stay appropriately aligned.
+Experiment with various heights until one finds the best one for one.

 4. Body pillow is Better

-Instead of a knee pillow, consider using a body pillow if sleeping and hugging something brings you comfort.
-This way, both your knees and hips will have extra support and your upper body will be kept cozy by having something to hold on to.
+If sleeping and hugging something comforts you, consider using a body pillow instead of a knee pillow.
+This way, your knees and hips will have extra support, and your upper body will be kept cozy by having something to hold on to.

 5. Replace your Pillow

 The spinal column, thigh bone, and pelvis are all related to a side sleeper knee pillow for hip pain.
 This is because it lessens tension and offers comfort and a better sleeping position for side sleepers, particularly those with osteoarthritis or scoliosis in this area.
-If you are a side sleeper and your legs are not properly supported during sleep, it can cause back pain.
-Thus, it is necessary to replace your pillow every 6-12 months.
+If you are a side sleeper and your legs are not adequately supported during sleep, this can cause back pain.
+Thus, replacing your pillow every 6-12 months is necessary.

 How to Sleep with a Pillow Between Your Knees?